gitter-badger/node.js-practice/introduction.md

 Node.js - Introduction
 =======
 With node.js you can build network applications using JavaScript as serverside-language.
 For example a **websocket server** or any **real-time data apps**.
-Node.js isn't a WebFramework and it's not made for beginners because it's very low level.
+Node.js isn't a web-framework and it's not made for beginners because it's very low level.
+If you want to work with node.js you should have some experiences with JavaScript.
 Node.js bases on a non-blocking, event-driven model that makes it lightweight and efficient, *perfect for data-intensive real-time applications that run across distributed devices*.

 ##Blocking or Non-Blocking
 Now we want to differ these to keywords.